 Once an application is approved, candidates will be authorized to schedule and take the Pharmacy Technician Certification Exam (PTCE).
-The authorization to schedule lasts for 90 days.
-A candidates who is unable to take the exam during this period, must withdraw his/her application to avoid forfeiting the application fee.
+Your authorization to schedule will arrive via email and lasts for 90 days.
+A candidate who is unable to take the exam during this period must withdraw his/her application to avoid forfeiting the application fee.

-Candidates may schedule exam appointments online or call Pearson VUE at (866) 902-0593.
-The PTCE is administered at more than 350 Pearson test centers nationwide, including military test centers*.
-Once you have scheduled an appointment, an email confirmation will be sent to you within approximately 24 hours.
+Once an authorization to schedule is received, candidates may schedule exam appointments online or call Pearson VUE at (866) 902-0593.
+The PTCE is administered at more than 350 Pearson Professional Centers and military test centers* nationwide.
+Once an appointment is scheduled, an email confirmation will be sent within approximately 24 hours.
 Candidates with approved testing accommodations must call (800) 466-0450 to schedule exam appointments.

 *For military personnel and qualifying dependents.